alfonsodelarosa4/mastermind/README.md

 - User will have the option to create single-player game or multiplayer game.
 - User will be able to join game sessions.
 - User will need to create a username in a multiplayer game.
-- Multiplayer game will need to faciliate a game lobby.
+- Multiplayer game will need to facilitate a game lobby.
 - Users in game lobby will be able to state ready or not to play.
 - Users in game lobby will be able see who has joined and who is ready to play.
 - Users in multiplayer session will be taken to actual game page to play once all users are ready to play.